 Legislative cohesion refers to disciplined voting by members of a governing coalition.
-The pioneering work of Diermeier and Feddersen (1998) shows that legislative cohesion arises when it is costly for a majority coalition to break up, for instance because it loses valuable agenda-setting powers associated with participation in the coalition.
+The pioneering work of Diermeier and Feddersen (1998) shows that legislative cohesion arises when it is costly for a majority coalition to break up, since it loses valuable agenda-setting powers associated with participation in the coalition.
 The extent to which a political regime displays legislative cohesion thus largely depends on the rights laid down by the constitution concerning the formation and dissolution of governments.

 A presidential-congressional regime of the US type has more separation of powers but less legislative cohesion than a parliamentary regime of the European type.
 Direct election of both the executive and the legislature makes each branch of government directly accountable to the voters.
 This diminishes the opportunities for collusion between the branches of government and can even create outright conflicts between them, as in the case of "divided government".
 Moreover, the proposal powers over legislation typically reside with powerful congressional committees, and different committees hold power over different policy dimensions.
-Hence powers are separated not only between executive and legislature, but also within the legislature.
+Hence, not only is there effective separation of powers between executive and legislature, but powers within the legislature are also dispersed.
 As a result, legislative majorities often change from issue to issue.
 In particular, no stable congressional majority is needed to support the executive, as the latter is directly elected for an entire election period and cannot be voted down by Congress.